 Free VPN providers might sell your data

-More recently, free VPN proxy Hotspot Shield came under fire for selling user data.
+Just last year, free VPN proxy Hotspot Shield came under fire for selling user data.

 The Center for Democracy & Technology, an advocacy group focused on promoting a free and open internet, has urged the FCC to investigate Hotspot Shield for violating its promise of “anonymous browsing.”
 The filing alleges that Hotspot Shield not only intercepts users’ network traffic but also redirects it to various sites.